Hennepin Probate / Mental Health Court

 After completing the examinations, the case is heard by a judicial officer.
 The County Attorney, on behalf of the petitioner, calls witnesses and submits evidence showing that all of the requirements for commitment have been met.
 The patient is then allowed to submit evidence to show that he or she does not meet the conditions necessary for commitment, or that there is a less restrictive alternative available for them.

 The judicial officer makes a determination and may dismiss the petition or structure a treatment plan based on the level of treatment needed by the patient.
-If necessary, the court may commit the patient to a treating hospital and extreme cases, the court may even order a patient to involuntarily receive medications.
+If necessary, the court may commit the patient to a treating hospital and, in extreme cases, the court may even order a patient to involuntarily receive medications.
 This only occurs after a separate hearing (Jarvis hearing) is held to determine that this action is appropriate.

 Most patients are committed to either a public or private hospital for treatment.
 Most initial commitment periods cannot exceed six months.
 At which point a judicial officer is required to review the matter to determine if the commitment needs to be extended to a maximum of twelve months.
 However, in cases involving Mentally Ill and Dangerous Persons, Sexual Psychopathic Personalities, or Sexually Dangerous Persons, commitment is of an indefinite duration.
 Periodic reviews are conducted by a judicial officer to determine whether the initial commitment remains valid.